-(If the athlete will be getting new psychological testing for eligibility purposes, please give this document to the administering psychologist.)
+If the athlete will be getting NEW psychological testing for International eligibility purposes, please give this document to the administering psychologist.

-Athletes applying for eligibility can pay the $50 application fee online using the button below.
+Athletes applying for full International eligibility will be emailed an invoice for $50 upon receipt of your application.
 Alternately you may mail a check made out to “Athletes Without Limits” to: 740 NE 3rd ST, STE 3-332, BEND OR 97701

 Athletes Requiring Medication